sia-steve/Slate/source/index.html.md

 ## /gateway/disconnect/:*netaddress* [POST]

 disconnects the gateway from a peer.
 The peer remains in the node list.
+Disconnecting from a peer does not prevent the gateway from automatically connecting to the peer in the future.

-### Path Parameters (with comments)
+### Path Parameters

-`netaddress`
+netaddress is the address of the peer to connect to.
+It should be a reachable ip address and port number, of the form `IP:port`.
+IPV6 addresses must be enclosed in square brackets.

+Example IPV4 address: 123.456.789.0:123
+Example IPV6 address: [123::456]:789
+`:netaddress`

 ### Response
 standard success or error response.
 See [standard responses](#Standard-Responses).

 # Host